vic485/Mikasa/README.md

 Everything :)

 ---
-Information used for development is taken from the [SFC Development Wiki](https://wiki.superfamicom.org/).
+Information used for development is taken from the [SFC Development Wiki](https://wiki.superfamicom.org/) and [Super NES Programming](https://en.wikibooks.org/wiki/Super_NES_Programming).